DannyMeb/Data-shift-Effect-on-Model-Generalization/README.md

-# Data-shift-Effect-on-Model-Generalization
-This repository contains a comprehensive study on how various predictive models, ranging from simple logistic regressions to complex neural networks, handle shifts in data distributions within the hospitality industry. he aim is to identify which models exhibit the most stability and accuracy when faced with dynamic and changing data scenarios.
+# ML Model Performance Under Data Shifts

+## Project Overview
+This repository contains the analysis of different machine learning models' performance under data shifts within the hospitality industry.

+## Contents
+- `Dataset/`: This directory contains the dataset used for the analysis.
+- `main.ipynb`: Jupyter notebook containing the analysis.

+## Setup and Running
+To run the notebook:
+1. Ensure you have Jupyter installed, or use Google Colab.
+2. Navigate to the notebook and open it with Jupyter Notebook.

+## Contributions
+Feel free to fork this project and submit a pull request if you have suggestions for improvements.